Canadian Pacific Railway: Express

 W. C. Van Horne decided from the very beginning that the CPR would retain as much revenue from its various operations as it could.
 This translated into keeping express, telegraph, sleeping car and other lines of business for themselves, creating separate departments or companies as necessary.
 This was necessary as the fledgling railway would need all the income it could get, and in addition, he saw some of these ancillary operations such as express and telegraph as being quite profitable.
 Others such as sleeping and dining cars were kept in order to provide better control over the quality of service being provided to passengers.
 Hotels were likewise crucial to the CPR's growth by attracting travellers.

 Dominion Express Company was formed independently in 1873 before the CPR itself, although train service did not begin until the summer of 1882 at which time it operated over some 300 mi of track from Rat Portage (Kenora) Ontario west to Winnipeg, Manitoba.
 It was soon absorbed into the CPR and expanded everywhere the CPR went.
-It was renamed Canadian Express Company on 1 September 1926, and the headquarters moved from Winnipeg, to Toronto.
-It was operated as a separate company with the railway charging them to haul express cars on trains.
-Express was handled in separate cars, some with employees on board, on the headend of passenger trains to provide a fast scheduled service for which higher rates could be charged than for LCL (Less than Carload Lot), small shipments of freight which were subject to delay.
-Aside from all sorts of small shipments for all kinds of businesses such products as cream, butter, poultry and eggs were handled along with fresh flowers, fish and other sea foods some handled in separate refrigerated cars.
-Horses and livestock along with birds and small animals including prize cattle for exhibition were carried often in special horse cars that had facilities for grooms to ride with their animals.
+It was renamed Canadian Pacific Express Company on September 1, 1926, and the headquarters moved from Winnipeg, to Toronto, and the company also handled the establishment of the first money order system in Canada.
+It was operated as a separate company with the railway charging them to haul express cars on trains, and was initially highly profitable.